Pre-Columbian Belize: Xunantunich

 Xunantunich, meaning "Lady of the Rock," was occupied perhaps as early as 300 BC, but most of the architecture there was constructed in the late classic period.
 As in all the lowland Mayan centres, the inhabitants continually constructed temples and residences over older buildings, enlarging and raising the platforms and structures in the process.
-The views are breathtaking from Xunantunich's "El Castillo," which, at 128 feet, is the one of the tallest man-made structures in Belize.
+The views are breathtaking from Xunantunich's "El Castillo," which, at 128 feet, is one of the tallest man-made structures in Belize.
 Canaa (Sky Palace), located at Caracol, measures 140 feet and is Belize's highest man-made structure.

 Lamanai, less accessible to tourists than Altun Ha or Xunantunich, is an important site because it provides archaeological evidence of the Mayan presence over many centuries, beginning around AD 150.
 Substantial populations were present throughout the classic and postclassic periods.
 Indeed, people living in the area were still refacing some of the massive ceremonial buildings after the great centres, such as Tikal in neighbouring Guatemala, had been virtually abandoned in the tenth century.